Cetezin/Webdev-training-form/README.md

-Third assignment for altschol africa which involves createing a responsive form.
+This project involves designing a responsibe form.